goldenhorse0912/webGL/analytics_server/README.md

-# goldenhorse Analytics Server
+# ROYGBIV Analytics Server

-This is ready-to-ship analytics server for goldenhorse projects.
+This is ready-to-ship analytics server for ROYGBIV projects.
 The URL of analytics server may be configuder via settings GUI, under Analytics folder.

 ## Usage